REACH: DANCE ARTISTS

 DANCE ARTISTS | BIOS

-• As a past FST student and intern, Kate has been a part of Florida Studio Theatre for over six years.
-She is a graduate of Flagler College’s Theatre Arts program, where she acted in and directed several productions.
-She has served as a Teaching Artist at the Tony award-winning Alliance Theatre in Atlanta, Georgia.
-Her main goals as a Teaching Artist are to instill self-worth, creative independence, and curiosity through engaging interdisciplinary theatre lessons.
+• Kate Walsh has been involved with Florida Studio Theatre for over six years, starting as a student and intern.
+A graduate of Flagler College's Theatre Arts program where she acted and directed, she has also served as a Teaching Artist at the Tony Award-winning Alliance Theatre in Atlanta.
+Her focus as a Teaching Artist is to foster creative independence and curiosity through interdisciplinary theatre lessons.